 On October 26, 2016, we completed the acquisition of all the outstanding shares of Mtelligence Corporation ("Mtell"), a provider of predictive and prescriptive maintenance software and related services used to optimize asset performance, for total cash consideration of \$37.4 million.
-The purchase price consisted of \$31.9 million of cash paid at closing and an additional \$5.5 million to be held back until April 2018 as security for certain representations, warranties, and obligations of the sellers.
-The holdback was recorded at its fair value as of the acquisition date of \$5.3 million, and is recorded in other current liabilities in our consolidated balance sheet.
+The purchase price consisted of \$31.9 million of cash paid at closing and an additional \$5.5 million held back as security for certain representations, warranties, and obligations of the sellers.
+The holdback was recorded at its fair value as of the acquisition date of \$5.3 million, and was paid in April 2018.